-Prior Condition: The School Lunch Fund had a deficit fund balance of \$68,097.
+Prior Condition: The School Lunch Fund had a deficit fund balance of \$118,888.

-Status: In the current year, the School Lunch Fund increased the deficit by \$50,791 to a total deficit of \$118,888.
+Status: In the current year, the School Lunch Fund decreased the deficit by \$66,495 to a total deficit of \$52,393.

 Recommendation: As food requirements are changing and costs continue to increase that are beyond the control of the school lunch manager, management and the Board of Education should review the School Lunch Fund pricing to determine if changes need to be made in order to restore fund balance.